 I have a soft spot for literary YA.
-I like both true-to-life books and novels that include magical elements (I love low fantasy and magical realism, but I'm not the right match for high fantasy novels).
+I like both true-to-life books and novels that include magical elements.
 I'm interested in stories about love, friendship, family dynamics, and mixtures of all of the above.
 Mysteries are great here, too.
 I do really like edgy Young Adult work, stories involving artwork, books that take place in a variety of locations, and novels that explore rarely discussed topics.
-A few YA titles I love: WE WERE LIARS by E. Lockhart, BONE GAP by Laura Ruby, BEFORE I FALL by Lauren Oliver, I'LL GIVE YOU THE SUN by Jandy Nelson.
+A few YA titles I love: WE WERE LIARS by E. Lockhart, BONE GAP by Laura Ruby, BEFORE I FALL by Lauren Oliver, WHEN DIMPLE MET RISHI by Sandhya Menon and I'LL GIVE YOU THE SUN by Jandy Nelson.
 Next on my reading list: INFANDOUS by Elana K. Arnold.

 I love Middle Grade novels about friendships, and those that reveal intricacies of family relationships.
 I also love adventure stories, and when magical elements reveal truths about our world.
 I'm definitely a fan of the quirky, whimsical, and laugh-out-loud funny in this category.
 Voice is extra important.
 Illustrated middle grade works and graphic novels are great, and as in all categories, books that challenge traditional forms.
 For example, FLORA AND ULYSSES by Kate DiCamillo and K.G.
 Campbell is one of my favorites.
 Other favorites: WILDWOOD CHRONICLES by Colin Meloy and Carson Ellis, WONDER by R.J.
 Palacio, TIMMY FAILURE by Stephan Pastis and THE INVENTION OF HUGO CABRET by Brian Selznick.
 On my reading list: LOST IN THE SUN by Lisa Graff, ECHO by Pam Muñoz Ryan, and WATCH THE SKY by Kirsten Hubbard.

 I’m looking for quirky and humorous picture books filled with heart, and stories that help kids learn more about environments they know well, and other ways of life they're less familiar with.
-I’m passionate about working with writers and illustrators who have stories they can’t help but tell, and who are excited about sharing tales that children will remember in their teens, in their thirties, in their sixties...stories they’ll want to pass on to their own children and grandchildren.
-I remember reading MARTHA SPEAKS and A BARGAIN FOR FRANCES countless times as a kid, and I’m looking for books that will also be read multiple times, with characters who are what Martha and Frances were to me.
-I’m extra selective when it comes to picture book text: I’m a fan of sparse text in general, and I’m most likely not the best match for rhyming text.
-I’m particularly excited about working with illustrators and author/illustrators—some illustrators whose work I admire: Dana Wulfekotte, Scott Campbell, Diana Sudyka, Matt Phelan, and Birgitta Sif...just to name a few!
+I’m passionate about working with author/illustrators who have stories they can’t help but tell, and who are excited about sharing tales that children will remember in their teens, in their thirties, in their sixties...stories they’ll want to pass on to their own children and grandchildren.
+I remember reading MARTHA SPEAKS and A BARGAIN FOR FRANCES countless times as a kid, and I’m looking for books that will also be read multiple times, with characters who are what Martha and Frances were to me. **At this point in time, I'm only taking on author/illustrators and illustrators of picture books.** some illustrators whose work I admire: Dana Wulfekotte, Scott Campbell, Diana Sudyka, Matt Phelan, and Birgitta Sif...just to name a few!
 (The list could really be SO, so long.)